keijak/kaggle-pub/titanic/notes.md

   - Find and eliminate outliers.
   - Consider binning
   - Consider normalization
-  - Consider log1p transformation to make it closer to symmetric bell curve.
+  - Consider log1p transformation to make a long-tail curve closer to a symmetric bell curve.
   - Remove unimportant features to generalize better.

 - Think about relation among data points.